paradoxicalsphere/WorkplaceDAO/SolutionApproach.md

 The current proposal is constrained to examining how to implement an incorruptible DAO using a token-weighted governance model within existing organizations or workplaces.
 Establishing different governance models—such as [quadratic voting](https://www.youtube.com/watch?v=1GRt0j698T4)—while also promising and worthy of further investigation, is outside the scope of the current proposal.

 <!-- TO-DO: Discuss with Gema Diaz the potential responsibilities as well as the limits of responsibilities for such a DAO established within an organization or workplace, considering employment law. -->

-The current proposal assumes that implementing an incorruptible DAO within an existing organization or workplace is a long-term decision aiming to establish the DAO as a permanent—rather than short-term or temporary—internal decision-making structure.

 The integrity of voting in a DAO requires:<sup><a href="#KevinOwocki">2</a></sup>